GUIDED BIOFILM THERAPY (GBT)

 GBT is highly effective, minimally invasive and gentle, meaning that people with gum disease, braces, crowns, bridges, veneers and implants are eligible for treatment.
 These procedures are so gentle they can be used on natural teeth, restorations, orthodontic braces, implants, the tongue and gums.

-How does Guided Biofilm Therapy (GBT) work?
+The Guided Biofilm Therapy (GBT) process:

 Why you need hygiene appointments